Geode-solutions/docs/references/opengeode/index.md

  Compute the smallest distance between two triangles

 **details** if the two triangles are the same, return nullopt.
-Only non conformal part of triangles are considered in computation of distance, i.e. if the triangle have a common point, it iterates on opposite segment, if the triangle have a common edge, it computes distance with the opposite point
+Only non conformal part of triangles are considered in computation of distance, i.e. if the triangles have a common point, it iterates on opposite segments, if the triangles have a common edge, it computes distance with

 **return** a tuple containing: - the smallest distance. - the closest point on the first triangle. - the closest point on the second triangle.